 It’s previously been found that supercars can generate serious cash back when they’re sold after being used.
 A 65 plate Ferrari 488 GTB Coupe was priced at £182,800 new, but the price has surged by 17.8 per cent to reach £215,500 some six months later with 5,000 miles on the clock.

+The exclusive sale of the 949hp car took place at the Daytona International Speedway as part of the Finali Mondiali Weekend.
+Elsewhere, Ferrari F1 racing attire autographed by Kimi Räikkönen and Sebastian Vettel was placed on auction to generate a further $36,000 for the charity.
 RM Sotheby’s was appointed by Ferrari for its successful working history with the firm, as it has sold more of the Italian vehicles than its rivals.
 Indeed, the auction house holds four of the top ten record for most valuable Ferraris sold at auction – double that of competitors.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.